 Days of the Week

-Point 1: Spell the names of the week with a capital letter.
+Point 1: Always spell the days of the week with a capital letter.

-Point 2: In spoken English, speakers often do not say the preposition on.
+Point 2: In spoken English, we often drop the preposition "on" when talking about days.

 Parts of the Day

-Point 3: We use different prepositions for some parts of the day, either in or at.
+Point 3: We use different prepositions for different parts of the day: in or at.

-Point 4: When you combine a day of the week and a part of the day, you do NOT need a prepositionexcept with noon and midnight.
-The time of day goes after the day.
+Point 4: When you combine a day of the week and a part of the day, you do NOT need a preposition.

 Parts of the Week

-Point 5: The weekend is Saturday and Sunday, and the Weekdays are Monday thru Friday.
+Point 5: The weekend is Saturday and Sunday.

 About the Teacher